noodleslove/notes/SQL Concepts.md

 ## ACID Properties

-1. Atomicity: work most be atomic
+1. **Atomicity**: work most be atomic
-2. Consistency: a database is transformed from one consistent state to another consistent state
+2. **Consistency**: a database is transformed from one consistent state to another consistent state
-3. Isolation: two transactions will be isolated from each other by locking the resource
+3. **Isolation**: two transactions will be isolated from each other by locking the resource
-4. Durability: once the transaction is completed, the changes that we make to database will be permanent
+4. **Durability**: once the transaction is completed, the changes that we make to database will be permanent

 ## Concurrency Problem